 To smoothen the safari trip, make sure to check the weather prior to visiting.
 The best time to visit Baluran National Park is during the summer season.

 How To Get To Baluran National Park

 Better to go to Baluran National Park by driving as it is more convenient.
-Adventurers using rented private car can start from East Java’s capital Surabaya.
+Adventurers using rented private cars can start from East Java’s capital Surabaya.
 It takes about six hours to get to Baluran, passing cities of Pasuruan, Probolinggo, and Situbondo.

 Surabaya to Baluran is 263 kilometers away.
 And unlike its fellow national park Alas Purwo, Baluran is accessible by public transportation.
 From any cities in Java, vacationers can take any bus leaving for Surabaya.
 And stop at Surabaya’s Bungurasih Bus Terminal.